 If your loved one is at a hospital when they pass, we will bring your loved one into our care as soon as the hospital contacts After and authorizes release.

 Who will be arriving to bring my loved one into your care?

 A member of the After team will bring your loved one into our care and transport them to our facility.
 Our staff is dependable, highly trained and compassionate.

 Will your staff arrive in a hearse?

 No, our staff will arrive in a discreet van and will be dressed in professional attire.

 What kind of information will your staff ask for?

-When you request simple cremation services from After, through our website or by phone, we gather the most pressing information we need to bring your loved one into our care.
-Name of loved one, address of their current location, your name, relationship to loved one and phone number, and estimated weight of loved one.
-If family is present when our care team arrives to bring your loved one into our care we will verify the information already received about your loved one, confirm next of kin and a few additional details / any special requests.
+When you request After's direct cremation services through our website or by phone, we gather the most pressing information we need to bring your loved one into our care: Name of your loved one, address of their current location, your name, your relationship to your loved one, your phone number, and estimated weight of your loved one.
+If family is present when our care team arrives to bring your loved one into our care, we will verify the information already received about your loved one, confirm next-of-kin, and a few additional details / any special requests.